 Throughout this report, Wagners has included certain non-IFRS financial information, including Earnings before Interest, Depreciation & Amortisation (EBITDA), and pro forma equivalents of IFRS measures such as net profit after tax.
-Wagners believes that these non-IFRS measures provide useful information to recipients for measuring the underlying operating performance of the Group.
+These non-IFRS measures may provide useful information to recipients for measuring the underlying operating performance of the Group.